 Vitar moved past the ugly incident.
 The Los Angeles firefighter has a wife and three children and lives what seems to be a pretty normal life.

-Still, Benny The Jet Rodriguez will always be legendary.
+Still, Benny The Jet Rodriguez will always be an all-star.
 Maybe his children will head out to the local sandlot like he did.

 This article was originally published May 14, 2020.